Recreational Therapists

 Outlook

-The U.S. Department of Labor predicts that employment for recreational therapists will grow faster than the average for all careers through 2028.
+The U.S. Department of Labor predicts that employment for recreational therapists will grow about as fast as the average for all careers from 2023 through 2033.
 Increased life expectancies for the elderly and for people with developmental disabilities such as Down Syndrome will create opportunities for recreational therapists.
-Most openings for therapists will be in health care and assisted living facilities ...
+Most openings for therapists will be in health care and assisted liv...